owww logo owww logo

 Left: south side with door.
 Note brickwork under right end of slab.

-Right: front-side, electricity supply and cable to control box inside
+Right: front-side, electricity supply and cable to control box inside.

-rear rear photos: Peter Cox; left, Dec 2013, Olympus E-620; Right: Jan 2026, Olympus E-PL7
+rear brickwork at rear photos: Peter Cox; left, Dec 2013, Olympus E-620; Right: Jan 2026, Olympus E-PL7

 engine engine all interior photos: anon, 2013, digital slr with flash

 Left: much of the engine hidden by red girder.
+Note removed windows against wall.
+Right: close up of mechanisms.

 I wonder whether this box controled another motor?

 On right, a pair of antique-looking Arkon wooden-faced meters, recording metres from zero to 3.0m.
 'Metres' suggests continental manufacture.
-My guess is that they recorded water heights or depths of the field drain and river.
+My guess is that they recorded heights or depths of water in the field drain and river.
 However, there appears to be copper pipes to/from the pump.
 The current Arkon company is only 20 years old, based in Checkosloakia, specialising in flow meters.

 Electricity supply to site